erichan90/McDaniel_Data_Preparation/README.txt

-Add some text to practices uploading files to Github.
+Add some text to practice uploading files to Github.
+Add more texts to practice uploading files in different branches to Github